Don McKenzie (footballer, born 1939): Talent

-An exceptionally talented "knock" ruckman (who would regularly punch the ball from the centre bounce to centre-half forward), with an extraordinarily high vertical leap.

-Employed as an inspector of interstate transport vehicles and their drivers by the Victorian Country Roads Board, McKenzie was strong, tough, and aggressive, and he had the stamina to play hard all day.
+McKenzie was a talented "knock" ruckman (who would regularly punch the ball from the centre bounce to centre-half forward), with an extraordinarily high vertical leap.
+He was strong, tough and aggressive, and he had the stamina to play hard all day.

-He always played far beyond his height and weight, and he regularly outplayed much taller opponents (such as Carlton's Peter "Percy" Jones, St Kilda's Carl Ditterich, and Collingwood's Len Thompson), as well as much heavier opponents (such as Carlton's John Nicholls).
+McKenzie played beyond his height and weight, and he often outplayed much taller opponents (such as Carlton's Peter "Percy" Jones, St Kilda's Carl Ditterich, and Collingwood's Len Thompson), as well as much heavier opponents (such as Carlton's John Nicholls).

 Career

-He made his debut for Essendon in 1960, having only played Australian rules football for three years.
+McKenzie made his debut for Essendon in 1960, having only played Australian rules football for three years.
 He went on to play 266 games for Essendon; he played 94 consecutive senior games from 1965 to 1969.

-He won premierships in 1962 and in 1965, as well as winning the club's best and fairest in 1966.
+McKenzie won premierships in 1962 and in 1965, as well as winning the club's best and fairest in 1966.

-He was selected in the Victorian team to play Tasmania in 1967.
+McKenzie was selected in the Victorian team to play Tasmania in 1967.

-He was captain of the Essendon losing Grand Final team in 1968.
+McKenzie was captain of the Essendon losing Grand Final team in 1968.

-He was also selected for the first international tour of "The Galahs" in 1968.
+McKenzie was also selected for the first international tour of "The Galahs" in 1968.